 - Do you have the addresses of some houses you’ve painted in this area?

 - Does your work come with a warranty?

 Deciding on paint and materials while keeping down the overall cost to paint a house can be a daunting process.
 The following are some frequently asked questions about the cost to paint a house to help guide these decisions.

 Q. How often should I paint my house?

 Unfortunately, there is no set timeline for how often a house needs to be painted.
 On average, wood siding should be painted every 3 to 7 years, metal siding and stucco typically needs a fresh coat every 5 to 6 years, and brick can go as long as every 20 years.
 New materials such as cement fiberboard should be painted every 10 to 15 years.

 Q. What is the best color for painting my house?

-It’s recommended to choose lighter or more muted colors for longevity.
+It’s recommended for homeowners to choose lighter or more muted colors for longevity.
 Darker colors can fade quickly, and more paint is needed when applying the color.
-If you change your mind and want to change back to a lighter color, more paint is required to cover the dark color, resulting in higher labor costs.
-It’s helpful to look at home improvement publications to find a color scheme that appeals to you or to find a home in your neighborhood that you admire.
+If a homeowner changes their mind and wants to change back to a lighter color, more paint is required to cover the dark color, resulting in higher labor costs.
+It’s helpful for homeowners to look at home improvement publications to find a color scheme that appeals to them or to find a home in the neighborhood that they admire.